Joe Mazzulla: 2022–23 season: First season

 On September 22, 2022, just days before the beginning of training camp, Mazzulla was named interim head coach for the Celtics after Ime Udoka was suspended for the entire 2022–23 season due to violating team policies.
 On December 1, Mazzulla was named Eastern Conference Coach of the Month for October and November after the Celtics began the season with a league-best 18–4 record.

 On January 30, 2023, Mazzulla was named the head coach for Team Giannis for the 2023 NBA All-Star Game.
 A few weeks later on February 16, the Celtics officially named him the 19th head coach in franchise history and signed Mazzulla to a contract extension after he led the team to a league-best 42–17 record at the NBA All-Star break.
 In April, Mazzulla was named one of three finalists for NBA Coach of the Year.
 The Celtics entered the playoffs as the #2-seed in the Eastern Conference with a 57–25 record.
 They went on to beat the Atlanta Hawks in six games during the first round and the Philadelphia 76ers in seven games during the Eastern Conference Semifinals.
-However, the Celtics lost to the #8-seed Miami Heat during the Eastern Conference Finals in seven games, where the Celtics lost the first three games of the series.
-Despite the series loss, Boston became just the fourth team in league history to force a Game 7 after trailing 3–0 in a playoff series, and the first since the 2002–03 Portland Trail Blazers.
-In Game 7, star Jayson Tatum rolled his ankle less than a minute into the game and played through the injury, but was noticeably hindered for the rest of the game.
+However, the Celtics lost to the #8-seed Miami Heat during the Eastern Conference Finals in seven games, where Boston lost the first three games of the series.
+Despite losing the series, the Celtics became just the fourth team in league history to force a Game 7 after trailing 3–0 in a playoff series, and the first since the 2002–03 Portland Trail Blazers.
+During Game 7, star Jayson Tatum rolled his ankle less than a minute into the game and played through the injury, but was noticeably hindered for the rest of the game.